nautobot/go-nautobot/docs/PatchedControllerManagedDeviceGroupWirelessNetworkAssignmentRequest.md

 ### GetControllerManagedDeviceGroup

-`func (o *PatchedControllerManagedDeviceGroupWirelessNetworkAssignmentRequest) GetControllerManagedDeviceGroup() ApprovalWorkflowStageResponseApprovalWorkflowStage`
+`func (o *PatchedControllerManagedDeviceGroupWirelessNetworkAssignmentRequest) GetControllerManagedDeviceGroup() BulkWritableCableRequestStatus`

 GetControllerManagedDeviceGroup returns the ControllerManagedDeviceGroup field if non-nil, zero value otherwise.

 ### GetControllerManagedDeviceGroupOk

-`func (o *PatchedControllerManagedDeviceGroupWirelessNetworkAssignmentRequest) GetControllerManagedDeviceGroupOk() (*ApprovalWorkflowStageResponseApprovalWorkflowStage, bool)`
+`func (o *PatchedControllerManagedDeviceGroupWirelessNetworkAssignmentRequest) GetControllerManagedDeviceGroupOk() (*BulkWritableCableRequestStatus, bool)`

 GetControllerManagedDeviceGroupOk returns a tuple with the ControllerManagedDeviceGroup field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

 ### SetControllerManagedDeviceGroup

-`func (o *PatchedControllerManagedDeviceGroupWirelessNetworkAssignmentRequest) SetControllerManagedDeviceGroup(v ApprovalWorkflowStageResponseApprovalWorkflowStage)`
+`func (o *PatchedControllerManagedDeviceGroupWirelessNetworkAssignmentRequest) SetControllerManagedDeviceGroup(v BulkWritableCableRequestStatus)`

 SetControllerManagedDeviceGroup sets ControllerManagedDeviceGroup field to given value.